Guide to Commissioning a New Work

 What follows is a basic outline of how I like to work and what you can expect.

-The fee depends on many different factors.
-Some of these factors include the type of piece you envision, the instrumentation (string quartet, concert band) the voicing (SSAA a cappella or SATB and piano), the duration, and level of difficulty.
-For vocal pieces, finding and obtaining permission for text can be a time-consuming and expensive process.
-You will also be responsible for the cost of engraving - I compose music with pencil and paper and send completed manuscripts out to Music Advantage to transcribe into Finale.
+The fee depends on many different factors, such as the type of piece you envision, the instrumentation (string quartet, concert band), the voicing (SSAA a cappella or SATB and piano), the duration, and the level of difficulty.
+For vocal pieces, finding and obtaining permission for texts can also incur a fee.
+Commissioners are responsible for engraving costs - I compose music with pencil and paper and send completed manuscripts to Music Advantage for engraving.

-Meet The Composer has compiled an industry-standard chart of fees I use as a starting point.
-Their chart, along with other useful information about the ins and outs of commissioning can be found on their website at http://www.meetthecomposer.org/files/commissioning-music.pdf.
+New Music USA has compiled an industry-standard fee chart that I use as a starting point.
+Their chart, along with other useful information about the ins and outs of commissioning, can be found on their website.

-Half of the commission fee is due with the signed contract, and the remainder upon delivery of performance ready score and parts (if applicable).
+Half of the commission fee is due with the signed contract, and the remainder is due upon delivery of performance-ready score and parts (if applicable).

-See this sample commissioning agreement.
-This contract will be modified to reflect your specific needs and our negotiated agreement.
-If your group has a standard contract form, I will be happy to use it.
+My standard contract will be modified to reflect your specific needs and our negotiated agreement.
+If your group has a standard contract form, I am happy to use it.

 - When and where will the piece premiere?